ardriveapp/turbo-sdk/README.md

 - `--payment-url <url>` - Set a custom payment service URL
 - `-t, --token <token>` - Token type for the command or connected wallet (default: "arweave")

+Wallet options:

 - `-w, --wallet-file <filePath>` - Wallet file to use with the action.
 Formats accepted: JWK.json, KYVE, ETH, or POL private key as a string, or SOL Secret Key as a Uint8Array
 - `-m, --mnemonic <phrase>` - Mnemonic to use with the action (KYVE only)
 - `-p, --private-key <key>` - Private key to use with the action

+Upload options:

+- `--paid-by <paidBy...>` - An array of native addresses to pay for the upload
+- `--ignore-approvals` - The CLI will normally use any delegated payment approvals for the upload.
+This flag will ignore any approvals and only use the connected wallet's balance for upload payment.
+Default: false
+- `--use-signer-balance-first` - Use the connected wallet's balance before using any delegated payment approvals for the upload.
+Default: false

 #### Commands